Oogie Boogie Bash 2021

 Pajamas – Keep a pair of pjs in the diaper bag to change your child into once they start getting sleepy.
 In fact, you might want to make pajamas the costume for babies and young children who will fall asleep early in the night.
 There are some great one-piece and pajama options for small kids available at ShopDisney.

 Capturing Photo Memories at Oogie Boogie Bash with Kids

-Once night falls, it can be a challenge to get those perfect photos.
+Once night falls, it can be a challenge to get those perfect photos on your own.
 Take plenty of photos of your kids in their costumes before dark.
 Popular spots include the Headless Horseman statue, Cars Land and the Dia de los Muertos themed area in Paradise Gardens.

 Complimentary PhotoPass is included with your Oogie Boogie Bash ticket.
-There are going to be PhotoPass photographers stationed all over the park to take photos.
+There are PhotoPass photographers stationed all over the park to take photos.
 Request a “Magic Shot” and be surprised when you see your images!

 Best Dining Options at Oogie Boogie Bash with Kids

 I highly suggest eating your dinner before the party begins, for the sake of maximizing time.
 For quick service dining and snacks, be sure to purchase food via the Disneyland app.
 Mobile ordering means the difference between grab and go or standing in long lines!

 Seasonal offerings are available everyday, not just for the Disneyland Halloween party.
 Grab a guide at the entrance to find out the location of dining highlights.
 Otherwise you can find the available offerings featured on the Disneyland app.

 Not for the kids of course, but Disney California Adventure park does sell alcohol all over the park.
 Adult guests 21+ can indulge in a Elysian Night Owl Pumpkin Ale draft beer or Spiked Hard Apple Float along with dozens of other seasonal drinks.
 My husband quite happily sipped his beer while watching the parade!